 Abucay was the site of the infamous massacre of 400 Pampangos who fought against the Dutch invaders on June 23, 1647.
 This town witnessed the courage and heroism of our countrymen who resisted against the Spaniards, the dutch, the Americans, and the Japanese colonizers.

 Movable wooden press blocks was taken within the church of Abucay to be the first printing press in the country and is refuted to be older than any other single press in the United States.
-Tomas Pinpin, a native of Abucay, who grew up under the tutelage of the Dominican priest in the convent, learned the rudiments of printing from Fray Francisco Blanca de San Jose and Juan de Vera, a Chinese printer at the University of Santo Tomas.
+Tomas Pinpin, a native of Abucay, who grew up under the tutelage of the Dominican priest in the convent what is the best replica watch site, learned the rudiments of printing from Fray Francisco Blanca de San Jose and Juan de Vera, a Chinese printer at the University of Santo Tomas.
 Pinpin is undoubtedly the first Filipino printer.